apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 ---
-title: How to access Apache APISIX Prometheus metrics on k8s
+title: How to access Apache APISIX Prometheus metrics on Kubernetes
 ---

 <!--